worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ```

 Copy the following content to the file and make sure to adjust the `/PATH/TO/` the file `start_aya_validator.sh` we created in the last step.
+**You should not run the service as root, please exchange the user to your prefered user on the system**
 ```
 [Unit]
 Description=AyA Node